Abelian varieties analogs of two results about algebraic curves: Introduction

 \section{Introduction}

-In curve theory it is possible to characterize curves of genus $\ge 2$ with special Brill-Noether properties by means of algebraic properties of graded section modules over the symmetric algebra associated to line bundles of suitable high degree.
-We allude to properties as normal generation, normal presentation, linearity up to a certain stage of the minimal free resolution, i.e. M. Green's $N_p$ condition.
+In curve theory it is possible to characterize curves of genus $\ge 2$ with special Brill-Noether properties by means of algebraic properties of graded section modules over the symmetric algebra associated to line bundles of suitably high degree.
+We allude to properties such as normal generation, normal presentation, linearity up to a certain stage of the minimal free resolution, i.e. M. Green's $N_p$ condition.
 Another (less known) way of characterizing curves with special geometry is via the non-surjectivity of certain higher gaussian maps.
-An interesting feature of this sort of results is that they can be stated in terms of the failure of surjectivity of certainly uniformly defined linear maps, thus providing equations for the loci in question in the moduli space of curves.
+An interesting feature of this sort of results is that they can be stated in terms of the failure of surjectivity of certain uniformly defined linear maps, thus providing equations in the moduli space of curves for the loci in question.

 In this note we show two results suggesting that there is a chance that similar things can be done in the realm of principally polarized abelian varieties.
 To put the main results into perspective, recall that, among smooth curves of fixed genus $g\ge 2$, hyperelliptic curves are the most special ones in many respects (e.g. Brill-Noether theory).
 As such, they admit many different characterizations.
 We will show that decomposable $g$-dimensional p.p.a.v.'s $E\times B$, with $\dim E=1$ seem to play the same role among p.p.a.v's, as they can be characterized in the same way.